Ley789/SimpleRayTracer/Thesis/thesis.md

 where $1 \le i \le n$, $1 \le j \le m$ and $f(x,y)= ((x - 1)/ (y - 1)) - 0.5$.
 The rows and columns of the viewing plane determine the resolution.

+The viewing plane represents the image grid, e.g. the pixels that will be rendered.

 ## Light